dwshadle/florence-price-catalog/_texts/price-violin_concerto_no2.md

 - In progress

 ## Bibliography
+1. Baranello, Micaela. "<a href="https://www.nytimes.com/2018/02/09/arts/music/florence-price-arkansas-symphony-concerto.html" target="_blank">Welcoming a Black Female Composer into the Canon.
+Finally.</a>" *New York Times*, February 9, 2018.
-1. Hill, Alexandra Kori.
+2. Hill, Alexandra Kori.
 "Make the Familiar New: New Negro Modernism in the Concertos of Florence B. Price."
 PhD diss., University of North Carolina-Chapel Hill, 2022.
 {:.bibliography}